rajavinay-eng/rag-document-qa-system/README.md

 # Example Workflow

-## Step 1 — Upload PDF
+## 1. Upload Documents

-The system processes uploaded PDF documents and generates semantic chunks.
+PDF documents are uploaded through the API.

+## 2. Process Content

+Documents are chunked into smaller semantic sections.

-## Step 2 — Generate Embeddings
+## 3. Generate Embeddings

-Embeddings are generated for semantic retrieval.
+Embeddings are created for semantic retrieval.

-## Step 3 — Store in Vector Database
+## 4. Store in ChromaDB

-Chunks and embeddings are stored in ChromaDB for efficient retrieval.
+Chunks and embeddings are stored in the vector database.

-## Step 4 — Semantic Retrieval
+## 5. Retrieve Relevant Context

 Relevant chunks are retrieved using vector similarity search.

-## Step 5 — Answer Generation
+## 6. Generate Final Response

-The final answer is generated using retrieved context and LLM inference.
+The LLM generates a grounded response using retrieved context.

 ---